bramley/phplist-plugin-ckeditor/README.md

 The plugin provides the Standard build of CKEditor.
 You can use the Basic or Full builds instead, or add plugins to create a custom build, see <http://ckeditor.com/download>.

-You should then install the new CKEditor on your web site and specify the path to the directory on the Settings page.
-Use a new directory rather than overwriting the version in the plugin's directory, so that it will not be affected when you upgrade the plugin.
+To install the build, expand the zip file, copy the ckeditor directory to your web site, and specify the path to the directory on the Settings page.
+It is recommended to use a new directory rather than overwriting the version in the plugin's directory, so that it will not be affected when you upgrade the plugin.

 ## Upgrade from phplist 2.10.x with FCKEditor ##